 4. Demat Account Maintenance Charges

-With the advent of the dematerialisation process, the fear of shares and investment papers being lost, stolen, or damaged is no longer a valid concern.
+With the advent of the dematerialisation process, the fear of stocks and investment papers being lost, stolen, or damaged is no longer a point of concern.
 Instead, everything can be taken care of through the click of a few buttons or by asking your Depository Participant to follow a few instructions from the comfort of your home.